Opportunities

 become a trustee

 Ever thought of putting your professional knowledge and experience to use as a charity Trustee?
-We are looking for someone with a finance background to support Music24 by joining our Board of Trustees.
 You don’t have to be a musician but you do need to want to help make a difference to the lives of people within your community and it would help if you are based in either Hertfordshire or Bedfordshire.

 Music24 is a friendly, community charity specialising in delivering therapeutic, music making opportunities to vulnerable adults.
 Working at the very heart of our charity, our Board of Trustees are like-minded people, who want to make a difference to the lives of others.
 Supporting the charity's innovative work, they help to ensure we reach our goals and are running as efficiently as possible.
 They are always more than welcome to get involved in other ways too!